 - Federal Economic Impact Payments (Stimulus Checks)

-State Income Taxes: By Utah statute, individuals have the same deadline to file and pay their 2019 taxes as the IRS, which is July 15, 2020.
+State Income Taxes: By Utah statute, individuals have the same deadline to file and pay their 2019 taxes as the IRS, which was July 15, 2020.
 Additionally, interest and penalties are waived for late-filed 2019 tax returns and payments of corporations and pass-through entities such as LLCs.
-To receive this adjustment, these returns and payments must be filed no later than July 15, 2020.
+To receive this adjustment, these returns and payments needed to be filed no later than July 15, 2020.
 See this page for information on extensions for filing.

 Federal Income Taxes: The IRS has automatically extended the deadline for 2019 individual and corporate returns and payments to July 15, 2020, without penalties and interest, regardless of the amount owed.
 See this news release on the IRS website regarding the federal extension.

 Taxpayer Services counters in our Salt Lake City, Ogden, Provo and Hurricane offices are open for limited services.
 We encourage you to only visit these offices for services that cannot be completed online at tap.utah.gov, or by telephone at 801-297-2200 or 800-662-4335.
 Services that cannot be completed online include immediate release of a tax lien and verification of residency status.
 We’ve improved each of these offices to help protect employees and visitors, and we request that social distancing be observed in all offices.

 Due Date: See the information above regarding this.

 In-Person Assistance: See the information above regarding this.

 Online Services: For the most efficient tax and motor vehicle service, please use online services.